Kubernetes cluster preparation

 EOF

-For production deployments, consider using an external secrets manager like HashiCorp Vault or AWS Secrets Manager with the External Secrets Operator to automatically sync secrets into your Kubernetes cluster.
+For production deployments, consider using an external secrets manager to automatically sync secrets into your Kubernetes cluster.

 Create a StorageClass with ReadWriteMany access